-Critters can’t compete with some of those movies in a budgetary sense, but it does an exceptional job with minimal funds.
+Critters can’t compete with some of those movies on a budgetary level, but it does an exceptional job with minimal funds.
 The opening scenes in space, which provide the movie’s elementary set-up, jump between cheapjack and rather impressive.
 The model work is indicative of the film’s minuscule budget, but a scene in which two faceless bounty hunters assume the guise of Earthlings is Hellraiser‘s ‘Frank the Monster’ at his finest.
 The assassins in question are sent to Earth after the Krites hijack a ship and escape an asteroid prison (the thought of them cackling the whole journey through while manning a complex space vessel never fails to bring a smile to my face).
 The Krites themselves are marvels of low-budget artistry.
 For all their nastiness and zest for human flesh, they’re also borderline adorable, like that hedgehog at the side of the road you know better than to pet, only pure evil.
 While they’re chewing limbs and shooting spikes you just want to pick them up and give them a big cuddle.
 I’d take one as a pet no bother ― as long as they’re confined to a cast-iron cage, wrapped in barbed wire and sealed inside a bulletproof tank.
 Preferably in a deep, dark bunker buried miles underground.
 Perhaps then we could begin to establish some kind of relationship.